 Business Process Management (BPM) tools have evolved over time and they have been influenced by various points of view.
-Early process orchestration tools had a distinct IT runtime perspective,
+Early process orchestration tools had a distinct IT runtime perspective, and programming these tools was a complicated proposition.
+Business modeling tools had a higher-level view that could be understood by non-IT people and, over time, the business models' ability to generate runtime code improved.

 With the advent of BPMN 2.0, there has been a perceptible shift in emphasis toward the business processing modeling tools.
 But, without a shared understanding of what a process is, both IT-side and business-side teams are likely to falter in creating top notch BPM systems using BPMN.